 - No descendants, siblings, but your parents are still alive: Your parents will inherit your separate property to the exclusion of your spouse.

 We do a high volume of Louisiana intestate successions and have seen quite a few issues between family members who thought they were entitled to the deceased’s property.
 There are almost always unwanted surprises when someone dies without a will in Louisiana as the law may not completely favor your wishes.

 We get calls regularly asking for a Louisiana intestate succession chart so they can figure out who gets what.
 The best and safest way to determine this is to schedule an appointment so that we can look at all of the estate’s property to help you figure it out.
 We’ve helped a number of families in the Pineville, Alexandria and Marksville area with their successions and will gladly sit down with you and sort it out.

 Don’t take anything from this article to be legal advice, every situation is different and you need to speak with an experienced Louisiana succession attorney before making any decisions.
 The laws change and this post may one day become outdated.

 If you want to get ahead of the game and set up your estate properly to ensure your heirs are well taken care of, give us a call and set an appointment and we will go over aspects of Louisiana estate and succession law with you in a one on one setting.

 Remember, you can’t change things after you die – you have to set your plan in motion ahead of time to avoid the confusion of Louisiana intestate law and make sure your property goes where you want it to go.

-This Louisiana succession article was written for informational purposes only.
+Disclaimer: This Louisiana succession article was written for informational purposes only.
 Do not use this article to make important legal decisions.
 Instead, contact our offices with any questions you may have about your specific legal situation.
 Nothing in this website itself constitutes an attorney/client relationship.